Fine Arts Education BA

 This combined BA and MAT program prepares students to become art teachers as they earn both an undergraduate and graduate degree within a condensed timeframe.
 The program focuses on the critical study of best practices in art education and teaching students in P-12 school settings.
 You will complete rigorous coursework in pre-professional undergraduate art and education courses, followed by professional level graduate courses, clinical experience, and student teaching.
 This program confers both bachelor’s and master’s degrees, with graduates eligible for a dual New Jersey initial teacher certificate in P-12 Art Education and certification in Teacher of Students with Disabilities.

 A total of 127-151 credits of coursework is required to graduate in this major.
 Click the links below to learn more:

-- Curriculum Overview: Fine Arts Major, Fine Arts Education Concentration with Teacher Certification in Art (Preschool-Grade 12) and Certification in Teacher of Students with Disabilities (Combined B.A./M.A.T.)
+- Curriculum Overview: Combined BA/MAT in Fine Arts, Fine Arts Education Concentration with Teacher Certification in Art and Teacher of Students with Disabilities Certification (Preschool-Grade 12) (Combined B.A/M.A.T)

 - Teacher Education Program Overview

 - Subject Area Professional Course Sequence

 This concentration is designed for art students who would like to be prepared to teach in public-service organizations such as museums or community organizations that don’t require state certification.
 This pre-professional degree option does not issue licenses, registrations or certifications when the program is completed.
 You may elect pre-professional study in one or more clusters, including: